CodeIntelligenceTesting/jazzer/README.md

 See [ExampleValueProfileFuzzer.java](https://github.com/CodeIntelligenceTesting/jazzer/tree/main/examples/src/main/java/com/example/ExampleValueProfileFuzzer.java)
 for a fuzz target that would be very hard to fuzz without value profile.

-As passing the bytecode location back to libFuzzer requires inline assembly and may thus not always work reliably, it can be disabled via the flag `--nofake_pcs`.
+As passing the bytecode location back to libFuzzer requires inline assembly and may thus not be fully portable, it can be disabled via the flag `--nofake_pcs`.

 ### Custom Hooks